PREreview/champions-handbook/Resources/PREreview-resources.md

 -The **Review Assessment Rubric** is for anyone evaluating a research manuscript’s review.
 The rubric comprises 10 statements for which the evaluator is asked to provide a score and a written comment to help improve the review.
 (Available in [English (original)](https://doi.org/10.5281/zenodo.5484071), [español](https://doi.org/10.5281/zenodo.14845534) and [português brasileiro](https://doi.org/10.5281/zenodo.17153270))

-All of our resources are openly available for download on Zenodo under a CC BY 4.0 license.

 ----
 ## Templates